 Scientists attribute C-diff’s spread to unnecessary and incorrect use of antibiotics, which can wipe out beneficial bacteria in the gut, opening an opportunity for C. difficile to infect the colon.
 While C-diff isn’t (yet) drug-resistant, stronger strains of this bacteria are emerging, and the CDC recently identified it as one of the country’s top three“urgent threat” microbes, meaning it is at risk of becoming a drug-resistant superbug which poses “an immediate public health threat that requires urgent and aggressive action.”

 Once C-diff colonizes the colon, it releases toxins that cause inflammation and damage to the colon’s mucosal lining.
 All this overuse of antibiotics is threatening doctors’ ability to combat infections, according to a 114-page book issued by the Centers for Disease Control.
 The report, written for the general public, offered the first comprehensive picture of drug resistance in the U.S.

-Symptoms of C-diff range from mild, self-limited diarrhea to severe abdominal pain with bloody, life-threatening diarrhea.
+C-diff symptoms range from mild, self-limited diarrhea to severe abdominal pain with bloody, life-threatening diarrhea.
 Some people have no c-diff symptoms at all and are simply “carriers” of the bacteria, while others can develop severe infection that results in loss of the colon or death.
 Between 4 and 7 percent of those infected with C-diff die from the infection.